-Shearwater Cove offers sea kayaking and guided sea kayaking as part of our oceanfront lodging experience.
-Just ten miles from Seward, Alaska by water, we are positioned in the most scenic and protected water in Resurrection Bay.
+Sea kayaking and guided sea kayaking are part of the Shearwater Cove experience.
+Located just ten miles from Seward, Alaska by water, Shearwater Cove is positioned in the most scenic and protected water in Resurrection Bay.

-Our inclusive package includes a roundtrip scenic boat tour, oceanfront yurt lodging and access to the best kayaking in Resurrection Bay.
+Each yurt rental is a lodging package which includes a roundtrip scenic boat tour, oceanfront yurt lodging and unlimited access to the best kayaking in Resurrection Bay.

 Kayaking is the best way to discover the Kenai Fjords.

 Your stay includes unlimited use of our top of the line fleet of kayaks and equipment.
 We keep enough kayaks so that all guests can paddle at the same time.
 Nearby destinations include Humpy Cove and the Humpy Cove waterfall, Hat Island, Fox Island and the Fox Island Spit, a.k.a.
 Sandspit Point State Marine Park, Eldorado Narrows and Cape Resurrection.